SapezB/weather-app/README.md

-# Preact Boilerplate / Starter Kit for a Weather App
+# Instructions for the Weather App

 ## Set-Up Guide
 - [Installation](#installation)